KamalamSivakumar/KamalamSivakumar/README.md

 # Welcome to the_lotus_git! :tulip:
-ps: ik that's a tulip emoji! couldn't find a lotus :(
+ps: ik that's a tulip emoji! couldn't find a lotus.
 ## About me
 Hi there!
 I'm Kamalam, an avid coder and enthusiastic learner exploring the vast realms of technology.
 Delve into my GitHub repository where I showcase projects and insights spanning data science, machine learning, and more. :smile: